stat-ml/uncertainty_from_proper_scoring_rules/psruq/README.md

 This repository contains code for the paper "Predictive Uncertainty Quantification via Risk Decompositions for Strictly Proper Scoring Rules," submitted to NeurIPS 2024.

 ### Poetry
 We use poetry to manage dependecies.
-You can find a full installation guide and their documentation [here](https://python-poetry.org/docs/#installing-with-the-official-installer).
+You can find an installation guide and documentation [here](https://python-poetry.org/docs/#installing-with-the-official-installer).

 **Install poetry**